kongmunist/mywebsite/pages/projects/yearofoutput.md

 # Keeping up with Andy

-My daily units of output will span my web presence.
-I will be active on YouTube, TikTok, Instagram, Medium, my website, Github, Stack Overflow, Twitter, and any other website with an audience and a post button.
+My daily output will span my web presence.
+I will be active on YouTube, TikTok, Instagram, Medium, my website, Github, Stack Overflow, Twitter — any website with an audience and a post button.

 You can follow along via this monthly newsletter I'm starting.
 I'll post a monthly progress report and retrospective, and it'll also be a good way for me to review.
 It'll be posted in the updated version of this blog post in a day or two.
 If you're reading this and there's no link, congrats on being one of the first readers of this post!